TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 -----------------------------------
 In a TYPO3 installation that doesn't use extensions, template files are often stored in the :file:`fileadmin/` directory.
-Files in this directory are indexed by TYPO3's File Abstraction Layer (FAL) resulting in possibly irrelevant records in the database.
+Files in this directory are indexed by TYPO3's :ref:`File Abstraction Layer (FAL) <t3coreapi:fal>` resulting in possibly irrelevant records in the database.
 To avoid this the :file:`fileadmin/` area should be seen as a "userspace" which is only available for editors to use.
 Even if access permissions restrict editors from accessing or manipulating